-The number of coronavirus cases in Stratford-on-Avon increased by 144 over the bank holiday weekend, official figures show.
+The number of coronavirus cases in Stratford-on-Avon increased by 146 in the last 24 hours, official figures show.

-A total of 8,728 people had been confirmed as testing positive for Covid-19 in Stratford-on-Avon when the UK coronavirus daily dashboard was updated on August 31 (Tuesday), up from 8,584 on Friday.
+A total of 34,207 cases had been confirmed in Stratford-on-Avon when the UK coronavirus daily dashboard was updated on March 9 (Wednesday), up from 34,061 on Tuesday.

-However, there were no new coronavirus deaths recorded over the bank holiday weekend in Stratford-on-Avon.
+There were no new coronavirus deaths recorded in the latest 24-hour period in Stratford-on-Avon.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Stratford-on-Avon.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 The figures also show that three-quarters of people in Stratford-on-Avon have received a booster dose of a Covid-19 vaccine.

 The latest figures show 94,358 people had received a booster or third dose by March 8 (Tuesday) – 73% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 A total of 109,238 people (85%) had received two jabs by that date.

 Across England, 66% of people aged 12 and above had received a booster.